pdm-project/tox-pdm/README.md

 ## Some best practices:

+1. `pdm` executable must be exposed in `PATH`, if it is not the case, give the absolute path to tox by `tox --pdm <path_to_pdm>`.
-1. Make sure you have generated `pdm.lock` before running the test, it will greatly accelerate the testing.
+2. Make sure you have generated `pdm.lock` before running the test, it will greatly accelerate the testing.
-2. If you don't set `skip_install = true`, the current package will be built and installed into the testing environment together with the `dependencies` from `pyproject.toml`.
+3. If you don't set `skip_install = true`, the current package will be built and installed into the testing environment together with the `dependencies` from `pyproject.toml`.